derailed/lineman-derailed-template/README.md

   makes it easier to manage and configure the various frameworks that compose a web application.
 That said, there are still way too much plumbing to worry about when you are tasked to deliver your own web app.
-  <strong>DeRailed</strong> is very much opiniated and as such may or may not be your poison
+  *DeRailed* is very much opiniated and as such may or may not be your poison of choice.
-  of choice.
 Out of the box, we bundle _Haml_, _Coffeescript_ and _Sass_ and
   pre-configure it for _AngularJS_ development.
   Thus, you can fire it up and start coding your angular app right out of the